 Bridges to Recovery has three locations in California to assist patients in dealing with a number of mental health matters, including PTSD.
 Our treatment center offers residential PTSD treatment for those who desire in-depth options in an environment that is comfortable and inviting.
 Residential care takes place in a nurturing atmosphere that will be very conducive to recovery.
 A holistic approach is used, and each patient receives individualized attention through a unique treatment plan that is geared to his or her specific needs.
 Residences are located in Holmby Hills, Bel Air and Pacific Palisades.

-Bridges to Recovery is celebrating 10 years of quality care for those who require assistance in handling disruptive and distressing emotional and mental health issues.
+Bridges to Recovery is celebrating over 10 years of quality care for those who require assistance in handling disruptive and distressing emotional and mental health issues.
 Patients who are suffering with PTSD will find the help they need.
 Treatment may include: nutritional counseling, art therapy, yoga, massage therapy, meditation, weight training and aerobics under supervision, and dialectical behavioral therapy.

 There is help for individuals who are suffering through their daily lives due to the debilitating symptoms associated with post-traumatic stress disorder.
 Bridges to Recovery can pave the way to a happier and healthier life, one that PTSD sufferers may have believed was not possible.